vinamrsachdeva/minerals/README.md

 # natres

-This repository contains data relevant to India's annual natural resource (coal, oil, natural gas, non-fossil fuel minerals and forest resources) [rents](https://github.com/vinamrsachdeva/natres#rent-or-resource-rent) from 1971 to 2021 curated and estimated using several World Bank datasets.
+This repository contains data relevant to India's annual natural resource (coal, oil, natural gas, minerals and forests) [rents](https://github.com/vinamrsachdeva/natres#rent-or-resource-rent) from 1971 to 2021 curated and estimated using several World Bank datasets.
 To understand how I estimated all values in the dataset, you can look at [this spreadsheet](https://docs.google.com/spreadsheets/d/1-Mwd9Yjtlltwksodfiiu61RiXPQXot29MHr7BBSr_Hk/).

 You can also find [all datasets on Kaggle](https://www.kaggle.com/datasets/vinamrsachdeva/natres).